bionanotechie/Genome-Assembly-Bacterial/README.md

 <a name="fkm"></a>
-## Step 2: Assembly with Falcon, Kraken and MaSuRCA
+## Step 2: Assembly with Falcon and MaSuRCA

 <a name="falcon"></a>
 ### Assembly with Falcon